| Rockwood Mansion, Wilmington, DE. © 2001 S. Fox ||

 After Joseph Shipley's death, Rockwood eventually became the property of his great nephew Edward Bringhurst Jr. in 1891.
 Bringhurst with his wife Anna and their three younger children Mary, Edith and Edward moved into Rockwood the next year.
 The Bringhurst's eldest daughter Elizabeth Bringhurst Galt Smith, affectionately known as Bessie, was married and living in a castle in Ireland at the time.
 Bessie was responsible for much of the decorative features of the Mansion during this period.
 The mansion currently represents the 1890s when the Bringhurst family moved into Rockwood, though much of Joseph Shipley's furniture (imported from England) is still is in place at Rockwood.

 The estate passed to Mary Bringhurst who lived to age 100, and left the mansion to her niece Nancy Sellers Hargraves, who left it to an unnamed non-profit for the enjoyment of present and future generations.
-New Castle County received the mansion and acreage in 1973, with the Friends of Rockwood as caretakers.
-The mansion went under extensive restoration by New Castle County in 1999.
+New Castle County received the mansion and acreage in 1973.
+The mansion was extensively restorated by New Castle County in 1999.
 The 72 of the acres of Rockwood Mansion Park includes the Mansion & Conservatory, Porter's Lodge, Gardener's Cottage and Barn & Carriage House currently which was restored and converted into a catering facility "The Carriage House" which is leased out for receptions and meetings.

 The 6 acre historic garden of Rockwood is surrounded by a ha-ha (a sunken wall used on English estates instead of a fence to keep livestock away from the house, so it appears that the lawns are continuous).
 The landscape is referred to as Gardensque, a style that is characterized by long vistas, curving paths, and trees and shrubs bordering the lawn.